axd1967/lander/README.txt

 Simple formulas used, don't expect stable orbits etc.

-Select a scenario (B,C,D, see below) to initialise data, then 'A' to define burn time segments.
+Select a scenario (B,C,D, see below) to initialise data, then repeat 'A' to define burn time segments until reaching target (or crash).

 Enter following data: